 Øl & Brød

-Stop by Øl & Brød for a perfect Danish lunch. Øl & Brød, meaning beer and bread, offers traditional Danish open sandwiches with a modern twist.
+Stop by Øl & Brød for a perfect Danish lunch. Øl & Brød, meaning “beer and bread,” offers traditional Danish open sandwiches with a modern twist.
 The menu changes seasonally and offers up to 10 different sandwiches or smørrebrød

 This charming and kitschy street, located between Vesterbro and Frederiksberg, is a place where locals gather to hang out and enjoy good food and great weather.
-As it captures a decidedly French atmosphere, the street is known as Copenhagen’s Little Paris.
+As it captures a decidedly French atmosphere, the street is known as Copenhagen’s “Little Paris.”
 Enjoy a cup of coffee at Granola, sample Danish cheeses at Helges Ost, and try handmade organic chocolates at Summerbird.
-Alternatively check out interior design at shopDORA and see the flower displays at Blomsterskuret.
+Alternatively, check out interior design at shopDORA and see the flower displays at Blomsterskuret.

-For decades, Copenhagen’s Meatpacking district was home to dozens of businesses relating to the meat industry.
-In the early 21st century, the area expanded and today houses restaurants, art galleries, bars and trendy nightlife spots.
-Explore the food market on the weekends in summer months, try delicious seafood at Kødbyens Fiskebar or sample beers at hip brewpub War Pigs.
+For decades, Copenhagen’s Meatpacking District was home to dozens of businesses relating to the meat industry.
+In the early 21st century, the area expanded and today houses restaurants, art galleries, bars, and trendy nightlife spots.
+Explore the food market on the weekends in summer months, try delicious seafood at Kødbyens Fiskebar, or sample beers at hip brewpub War Pigs.
 After a satisfying lunch, why not check out V1 Gallery, a contemporary art gallery which was the first in Scandinavia to showcase the work of street artists such as Banksy and Eine.

-As Vesterbro’s main shopping street, Istedgade is filled to the brim with trendy shops, cafes and restaurants.
+As Vesterbro’s main shopping street, Istedgade is filled to the brim with trendy shops, cafés, and restaurants.
 The street runs through Vesterbro, connecting Copenhagen Central Station to Enghave Park.
 Stop by Donn Ya Doll for funky accessories and Girlie Hurly for all your interior design needs.
-For vintage inspired clothes check out RUDE or browse through Asfalt for women’s clothing.
+For vintage-inspired clothes, check out RUDE or browse through Asfalt for women’s clothing.
 Enjoy a cup of coffee at Sort Kaffe & Vinyl, a cool combination of record shop and café.

 Shooting Society.
-Located in the heart of Vesterbro, the park is known for the shooting range wall, built in neo gothic style in 1887, to shield traffic on neighboring Istedgade street from stray bullets.
+Located in the heart of Vesterbro, the park is known for its shooting range wall, which was built in 1887 to shield passersby on neighboring Istedgade street from stray bullets.